anniejchu/i2scontroller/README.md

 ### Project Execution
-We chose a 3 second .wav recording of Cantina Band to transmit.
+We chose a 3 second .wav recording of Cantina Band sourced from [UIC](https://www2.cs.uic.edu/~i101/SoundFiles/) to transmit.
 Using the Python script wav2hex.py, we first extracted the PCM audio data array and sampling frequency (fs) from the .wav file and then converted all data from integers to hex.
 This hex file serves as the memory file we loaded into our SystemVerilog program.

 ### Hardware
 - Xilinx Vivado